 A Weekend Stop At The Matera Sassi

-We had wanted a cave hotel for our weekend in Matera but Saturday night showed no availability.
+We wanted a cave hotel for our weekend in Matera but Saturday night showed no availability.
 Deciding not to switch hotels after one night, we picked a highly rated hotel on the outskirts of Matera.
-We would learn when we got to the Matera Sassi why the hotels were all so busy this weekend.
+We learned when we got to the Matera Sassi why the hotels were all so busy this weekend.
 The crowds were here for the Matera balloon festival.
 Great luck on our part!

-We plotted the less direct route from Lecce to the Matera Sassi to take us on regional routes rather than back up through Bari, winding our way towards Taranto and then into Matera.
-As we went west, we found the arid desert like soil faded to rich farming land and saw a much higher concentration of windmills and some solar fields on the higher plains.
-We hoped that this would mean a broader choice of fresh fruits for breakfast than we saw on our stay in Lecce.
+We plotted the less direct route from Lecce to the Matera Sassi and took regional routes rather than the highways.
+As we went west, we found the arid desert like soil faded to rich farming land.
+There was a much higher concentration of windmills and some solar fields on the higher plains.
+We hoped that this meant a broader choice of fresh fruits for breakfast than we saw on our stay in Lecce.

 Our junior suite was a strange room with almost dangerous looking stairs to an upper bed.
-The crawl for the mid-night bathroom visit would be a real challenge.
+The crawl for the mid-night bathroom visit was a real challenge.

 While roomy, the space was not laid out well to relax.
 It was a good thing we were there for only two nights.
-The room was warm when we arrived but we figured it had been closed up and was on the sunny side.
+The room was warm when we arrived.
+But we figured it had been closed up and was on the sunny side.
 We were assured that we just needed to put the air conditioning on.
 When we returned later that night to find the upstairs over 30 degrees C and the air conditioner blowing hot air, we knew we had a problem.
 But with no vacancies, we were stuck in the hot room.

 Matera Sassi At Sunset

 Our original plan to head back into town for dinner was scuttled when we hit continuous streams of cars heading in.
 There was no chance we would find parking.
 Doubling back we stopped at a supermarket and satisfied my craving for comfort food.
 It would be peanut butter sandwiches for dinner!
-We had been searching all over Italy for peanut butter and even at 6€ we snatched it up when we found it.
+We had searched all over Italy for peanut butter and even at 6€ we snatched it up when we found it.